A 2025 Guide to Teaching English in China

 Based on what I heard, a 1-year contract is standard, and there is rarely any further extension.

-One of the best parts about becoming an ESL teacher in China is the fantastic benefits that most employers give as a part of the employment.
+One of the best aspects of becoming an ESL teacher in China is the fantastic benefits most employers offer as part of the employment package.

-Although the perks differ from institution to institution.
-But jobs at most foreign institutions come with a package of benefits.
+Although the perks differ from institution to institution, jobs at most foreign institutions come with a package of benefits.
 Plus, some advantages are standard across most institutions.

 About housing, as long as you work full time for a school, you’re likely to be provided either free housing or a monthly housing stipend (1,000 RMB – 3,000 RMB).
 This should cover your living expenses.

-On the other hand, some private language schools may only cover half of the security deposit.
-In contrast, others may cover the entire amount.
+Conversely, some private language schools may only cover half of the security deposit, while others may cover the entire amount.

-You might land a job that doesn’t provide any housing help, which is unusual.
-Usually, not the case.
+You might land a job that doesn’t provide housing help, which is unusual.
+Usually, this is not the case.

-Such situations would be entirely left to you to handle.
+Such situations would be entirely your responsibility to handle.
 Some schools also cover relocation expenses or sometimes a free ticket back to your home nation at the end of the employment contract.

 Some top-rated schools also provide comprehensive health insurance and yearly paid holiday expenses.